appgate/sdp-k8s-injector/README.md

-# SDP Kubernetes Client
+# SDP Kubernetes Injector
-SDP Kubernetes Client is a member of the Appgate SDP Client family that enables it to be used in Kubernetes clusters.
+SDP Kubernetes Injector is a member of the Appgate SDP Client family that enables it to be used in Kubernetes clusters.
 By injecting a sidecar into pods on-demand, egress traffic from Kubernetes workloads can now be captured and sent to protected resources behind an SDP Gateway.
 It captures traffic in much the same way as other SDP Clients.
-The Entitlements will be defined in the Policy which in this case is likely to be assigned based on the use of the 'Services' identity provider combined with any labels that were used when the SDP Kubernetes Client was injected.
+The Entitlements will be defined in the Policy which in this case is likely to be assigned based on the use of the 'Services' identity provider combined with any labels that were used when the SDP Kubernetes Injector was injected.

 Remember you can already control ingress access to specific Kubernetes workloads using the URL access feature (HTTP up action type).

 ## Requirements

 ### Tool Requirements
-The following tools are required to install the SDP Kubernetes Client:
+The following tools are required to install the SDP Kubernetes Injector:
 * helm v3.7.0+ - https://helm.sh/docs/intro/install/
 * kubectl - https://kubernetes.io/docs/tasks/tools/#kubectl

 ### SDP Requirements
-SDP Kubernetes Client requires several configuration on the SDP Controller:
+SDP Kubernetes Injector requires several configuration on the SDP Controller:
 * Service User License
   * 1 Service User license is consumed per Kubernetes workload (e.g. Deployment)
   * 10 inactive Service Users are created at the initialization of the Identity Service